Azure/azure-functions-sql-extension/README.md

 This requires already having a SQL database.
 If you need to create a SQL database, please refer to [Create Azure SQL Database](#Create-Azure-SQL-Database) in the tutorials section.

 A primary key must be set in your SQL table before using the bindings.
-To do this, you can run the below SQL commands in the SQL query editor.
+To do this, run the below SQL commands in the SQL query editor.

 1. Ensure there are no NULL values in the primary key column.
 The primary key will usually be an ID column.